Eghtesady-Lab-Bioinformatics/AxioParse/README.md

 1. Pull the repository contents to your device with the command `git clone https://github.com/Eghtesady-Lab-Bioinformatics/axioparse.git`
 2. If you're using windows, you will need to download Windows Subsystem for Linux to continue forward.
 Follow the instructions [here](https://learn.microsoft.com/en-us/windows/wsl/install).
 If you're on a Mac, you can skip this step.
 3. Using a terminal window (WSL terminal if using Windows) and `cd` commands, enter this project's directory.
 Follow the instructions [here](https://library.qiime2.org/quickstart) to create a Conda virtual environment for this project and install the QIIME2 package.
 I used the Tiny Distribution, but any should work.
+4. In the same terminal window, activate the conda environment with `conda activate env_name`.
+3. Once the conda environment is activated, use the command `pip install .` to install all dependencies into the virtual environment.
 3. Create a file called .env in the root directory.
 In the file, write `NCBI_EMAIL = "your.email@domain.com"`.
 On the next line, write `NCBI_KEY = "ncbi_key_here"`.
 Instructions to obtain an NCBI Entrez API Key can be found [here](https://support.nlm.nih.gov/kbArticle/?pn=KA-05317).
-4. In the terminal window (recall that you should be within the root directory), activate the conda environment with `conda activate <env_name>`.
-3. Once the conda environment is activated, use the command `pip install .` to install all dependencies into the virtual environment.
 5. Make an empty folder  `/data_out/` in the root directory.
 6. Inside the .gitignore file, add a new line and type `data/`.
 7. In the same terminal window, run the command `dagster dev`.
 This should launch Dagster on your local server, which you can access by clicking on [this link](http://127.0.0.1:3000) or the link generated in the terminal window.
 8. Execute the pipeline by selecting "Materialize All" in the top right.
 9. The output files will be written into `/data_out/`.
+10. When finished, click `Ctrl + c` (Windows) or `Cmd + c` on Mac to kill the process.

 ## :inbox_tray: Input
 - `otu_table.txt`: OTU table downloaded directly from MiDAS software